The Paloma Story

 Five years ago I began teaching introductory piano lessons at a special needs school.
 The students did not have pianos at home and could only practice during free time at school.
 I wanted them to learn some piano technique and some basic note reading.

-At they same time I was running a large studio in my community.
+At the same time, I was running a large studio in my community.
 My home students all had pianos at home, and very supportive families, yet many still struggled with music reading and consistent practicing, I began supplementing my usual piano method with the pieces I was using at school.
 That is how Paloma Piano came about.

 So I kept going.
 I continued writing pieces and organizing them by skill.
 I started writing music and arranging songs from around the world.
 I created scale and arpeggio pages, sight reading, theory, technique, and other things I had wished I could find easily online.
 The Paloma Piano online piano method site was created to be a community.
 I know that I can learn from all of you, and we can all learn from each other.
 I am looking forward to hearing from all of you.